 12. Consider a mattress protector.

-In fact, it’s even possible to get whole-mattress protectors, which are also designed to work against bed bugs, too, which can be ideal for those who want the maximum mattress protection.
+In fact, it’s even possible to get whole-mattress protectors that are designed to work against bed bugs.
+These can be ideal for those who want maximum protection.

-Hypoallergenic bedding and pillows are also something to consider, as well as protective pillow covers that are meant to go on underneath pillowcases.
+Hypoallergenic bedding and pillows are also something to consider, as are protective pillow covers that are designed to go on underneath pillowcases.

 14. Spot treatments.

-Sometimes, reducing and preventing dust mites may come down to the need for spot treatments.
-Spot treatments for dust mites can range from natural to not-so-natural, depending on your needs, the severity of the infestation (if any), and what might need treatment.
+Sometimes, reducing and preventing dust mites may come down to the need for spot treatments based on where you feel the infestation may be occurring the most.

-Do you suffer from dust mite allergies, or have you ever had issues with bed bugs or dust mite infestations in the past?
-If so, what was your method for getting rid of them?
+Do you suffer from dust mite allergies or had bed bugs or dust mite infestations in the past?
 Let us know in the comments down below!